Mike-Tlaat/Gym_System/README.md

 - Mostafa Ahmed Ramadan Elhayes

 ## College Project
-This system was developed as a web development course project for [MIT]
+This system was developed as a web development course project for [M.E.T]

 ## Requirements
 - XAMPP (for running the system)